syntasso/kratix-docs/docs/workshop/part-ii/03-dependencies.md

 ```

 <details>
-  <summary>🤔 Want to see these Kibana's in the browser? </summary>
+  <summary>🤔 Want to see these Kibanas in the browser? </summary>

 The first Kibana has been set up with a unique node port which has been configured to be exposed as a part of the workshop cluster setup.

-You can visit http://localhost:30269 and check it out, and you can even login by using the default username `elastic` and retrieving the password from the worker cluster with the following command:
+You can visit <http://localhost:30269> and check it out, and you can even login by using the default username `elastic` and retrieving the password from the worker cluster with the following command:

 ```bash
 kubectl --context $WORKER \